ykelly/Math-253-Assignments/README.md

 For simplicity, all of the files are being stored in the root directory of this repository.

-* `Assignment-2.Rmd`, `Assignment-3.Rmd`, etc. which will hold your answers to the book exercises.
+* `Topic-2.Rmd`, `Topic-3.Rmd`, etc. which will hold your answers to the book exercises.
 * `01-Programming.Rmd`, `02-Programming.Rmd`, etc. which will hold your daily programming work.
-* Your end-of-term project work goes in the `Kaggle` directory.
+* `Project.Rmd` will hold an abstract of your end-of-term project and a link to the GitHub repository that you and your team create to hold your work.